dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

     } else {
       x = "hello";
       x.length; // No error
-    } // Error: x has no consistent inferred type
+    } // Error: type cannot be inferred for x
   }

   { // late and/or final the same